tylergibbs2/async2rewrite/README.md

 >>> async2rewrite.from_text("async def test(): a = await (await (await b.c).d)[await a.b]")
 "async def test(): a = await (await (await b.c).d)[await a.b]"
 ```

+<sub>Reina thought of the logo idea so props to Reina, for real.
+I could not have thought of anything
+ more imaginative or creative.
+I have no idea where this project would be without the creative lead of
+ such an experienced individual.
+The agreed upon terms were that I would be allowed to design a logo using
+ the exquisite creativity of Reina so long as I provide Reina with *exposure*.
+This paragraph here is the
+ exposure that Reina so desires.</sub>